 How Do I Decide Between Pursuing an MD or a DO?

-If you always imagined yourself working at a prestigious hospital, in a competitive specialty tackling the rarest medical cases, an M.D. would probably be your best bet.
+If you imagine yourself working at a prestigious hospital in a competitive specialty tackling rare medical cases, an MD could be the better choice.

-On the other hand, if you’re looking to treat common illnesses and become a figure of trust in your local community, a D.O. will do you just as well.
+If you’re looking to treat common illnesses, promote overall wellness, and become a figure of trust in your local community, a DO might be the path for you